 Title and Organization:

-Ms. Khan earned her Juris Doctor degree from the University of Michigan Law School, a Master’s in Public Administration degree at the John F. Kennedy School of Government at Harvard University on full merit scholarship as a Zuckerman Fellow at the Center for Public Leadership and an A.B. degree in Critical Social Thought, cum laude, from Mount Holyoke College.
-She was awarded a Certificate in General Course in the Government Department of the London School of Economics.
+Moushumi Khan earned her Juris Doctor degree from the University of Michigan Law School, a Master’s in Public Administration from the John F. Kennedy School of Government at Harvard University (on full merit scholarship as a Zuckerman Fellow at the Center for Public Leadership), an A.B. degree in Critical Social Thought, cum laude, from Mount Holyoke College and a Certificate in General Course in Government at the London School of Economics.
 She grew up in Ann Arbor, Michigan.